Fogh/CouchPotato-Alfred/README.md

 ## Contribute

 If you find any bugs or if you think the workflow is missing a feature, don't hesitate to submit a pull request or create an issue.

-## License

-This workflow and code is licensed under the [MIT license](https://github.com/Fogh/CouchPotato-Alfred/blob/master/LICENSE).